bwhall61/kmean_structure/README.md

 Note that if you run this script twice it will not add additional pdB files to the folder if there are already numStructures in the folder.

+Dependencies:
+This code requires tmalign to be installed.
+These instructions assume that you have the python package manager conda installed.

+run the following code via command line: conda install -c bioconda tmalign

 References:
 [1] Daniel Mullner, “Modern hierarchical, agglomerative clustering algorithms”, arXiv:1109.2378v1.